sathya21/CarND-Capstone/README.md

 ## Vehicle Actuation
 We control inputs to the vehicle's throttle, braking and steering subsytems in ``dbw_node.py``.

 All three are controlled with simple PID Controllers whose outputs are further smoothed via separate low-pass filters.
 Input errors for the controllers are derived from the current velocity of the vehicle in ``/current_velocity`` and suggested steering angles in ``/twist_cmd``.

+In case of a manual override by the safety driver, the PID controllers and filters reset to zero.

 ## Conclusion